Maverick073/Maverick073.github.io/README.md

 ## 🚀 Projects

-### 📱 Android App: Credit Card Fraud Detection
+### 📱 ML model: Credit Card Fraud Detection
-Built an Android app that uses KNN and Linear Regression models to detect fraudulent transactions.
+Built an ML model that uses KNN and Linear Regression models to detect fraudulent transactions.

 ### 🔗 URL Shortener
 Created a REST API and Android front-end for shortening long URLs into shareable short links.